mistakia/nano-community/docs/introduction/misconceptions.md

 **You can't just have better stats, you need to have the right stats that are better.** Making improvements in areas that won't have an impact on consumers will go unnoticed.

 Nano is cheaper, faster, and more energy-efficient.
 These are not just better stats, these are the right stats.
-And even if this is not perceivable by consumers, it will not go unnoticed by profit-driven market forces looking to save time and money.
+And even if this is not perceivable by consumers, it will not go unnoticed by profit-driven market forces relentlessly trying to save time and money.